Clifford Circuits Augmented Grassmann Matrix Product States: acknowledgments

 \section{acknowledgments}

-We thank Chia-Min Chung, Marcello Dalmonte, Yoshiki Fukusumi, Masahiro Hoshino, Yi-Ping Huang, Hosho Katsura, Minsoo L. Kim, Seung-Sup B. Lee, Mingpu Qin, Luca Tagliacozzo, Hung-Hsuan Teh, and Xhek Turkeshi for their insightful discussions and helpful comments.
+We thank Chia-Min Chung, Marcello Dalmonte, Yoshiki Fukusumi, Masahiro Hoshino, Yi-Ping Huang, Hosho Katsura, Minsoo L. Kim, Tomotaka Kuwahara, Seung-Sup B. Lee, Mingpu Qin, Luca Tagliacozzo, Hung-Hsuan Teh, and Xhek Turkeshi for their insightful discussions and helpful comments.
 W.-L. T. and T. O were supported by the Center of Innovation for Sustainable Quantum AI (JST Grant Number JPMJPF2221).
-W.-L. T. was supported by JSPS KAKENHI Grant Number JP25H01545.
+W.-L. T. was supported by JSPS KAKENHI Grant Numbers JP25H01545 and JP26K17054.
 A. Y. was also supported by JST-CREST JPMJCR24I3.
 K. O. was supported by KAKENHI Grants, Nos.
 JP21H05182 and JP21H05191, as well as JST-CREST No. JPMJCR24I1.
 T. O was supported by KAKENHI Grant, Nos.
 23H03818 and 22K18682.
-D. K. acknowledges the Hakubi projects of RIKEN.
+D. K. was supported by the RIKEN Special Postdoctoral Researcher Program, the RIKEN Hakubi Project, and JSPS KAKENHI Grant Number JP26K17060.
 The authors thank the Sustainable Quantum AI in Japan and the Physics Division of the National Center for Theoretical Sciences in Taiwan, where part of this work was carried out during the ``SQAI-NCTS Workshop on Quantum Technologies and Machine Learning."
 The authors also thank the Yukawa Institute for Theoretical Physics at Kyoto University, where part of this work was conducted during the program YITP-I-25-02, ``Recent Developments and Challenges in Tensor Networks: Algorithms, Applications to Science, and Rigorous Theories."